smathot/pythontutorials/content/pages/deep-learning/transfer-learning.md

 cat_output = cat_output(model.layers[-2].output)
 ```

 (Side note: Here we are using Keras's so-called [functional programming style](https://keras.io/guides/functional_api/).
-This is less user-friendly than the [sequential programming style](https://keras.io/guides/sequential_model/) that we used in previous tutorials, but has the advantage of being more flexible; for example, the functional programming style allows you to construct complex, non-linear network architectures.
+This is less user-friendly than the [sequential programming style](https://keras.io/guides/sequential_model/) that we used in previous tutorials, but it has the advantage of being more flexible; for example, the functional programming style allows you to construct complex, non-linear network architectures.
 And importantly: if you want to work with a model, such as MobileNetV2, that has been built using the functional programming style, then you have no choice but to use this style as well.)

-Next we create a new model, using the `Model` class (from the functional programming style). `Model()` requires two arguments: `inputs`, for which we simply use the input object from the original model; and `outputs`, which is our newly created output object.
-(Both of these objects are `KerasTensor`s.)
+Next we create a new model, using the `Model` class. `Model()` requires two arguments: `inputs`, for which we simply use the input object from the original model; and `outputs`, which is our newly created output object.
+(Technically, both of these objects are `KerasTensor`s.)

 ```python
 from keras import Model